 Inbound Exchange from Guangdong Industry Technical College (GITC)

-SDN hosted a group of 36 students and two staff from Guangzhou Panyu Polytechnic for their study trip at NYP.
-The 10-day programme included educational/cultural lessons, visits to places of historical interest and cultural heritage, as well as experience sharing and interaction sessions with staff and students of NYP.
-We also conducted 1-day Design Thinking Workshop for them.
+SDN hosted a group of 36 students and two staffs from Guangzhou Panyu Polytechnic for their study trip at NYP.
+The 10-day programme included educational and cultural lessons, visits to places of historical interest and cultural heritage in Singapore.
+Furthermore, the participants had the experience of sharing and interacting sessions with staff and students of NYP.
+We also conducted one-day Design Thinking Workshop for them.

-20 students from all diplomas and 2 staff embarked on an 8-day educational immersion trip to Berlin and Plague from 30 September to 8 October.
-Students visited various arts & design museums as well as various social spaces designed with strong design intentions or cultural influences.
+20 students from all diplomas and two staffs embarked on an eight-day educational immersion trip to Berlin and Plague from 30 Sep to 8 Oct.
+Students visited various arts and design museums, as well as various social spaces designed with strong design intentions or cultural influences.
 Students also visited various iconic buildings or structures to appreciate and understand the design intentions and executions.
 Students immersed in the culture by visiting various attractions with strong cultural background and history.

 Helsinki, Finland Entrepreneurship Experience Trip

-20 SDN students from all 4 diplomas went to Helsinki for study trip from 9 to 17 September, as part of a Design and Entrepreneurship Experience Trip to attend the Helsinki Design Week and visit entrepreneurship start-ups within Helsinki.
+20 SDN students from all four diplomas went to Helsinki for study trip from 9 to 17 Sep, as part of a Design and Entrepreneurship Experience Trip to attend the Helsinki Design Week and visit entrepreneurship start-ups within Helsinki.
 Special themed visits to various venues were organised to expose students to Nordic design culture and the local entrepreneurship environment.
-Through this experience, students showed more awareness of the cultural and designs from Nordic region and were inspired by Finland Government’s support to encourage young entrepreneurship from the region.
+Through this experience, students showed more awareness of the culture and designs from Nordic region.
+They were also inspired by Finland Government’s support to encourage young entrepreneurship from the region.

 Eco-Study Trip to Laguna Bintan, 27th and 28th August 2017